All Work and No Pay Makes Acting a Risky Profession

 “I like model trains.
 What’s your hobby?”

 “Oh, I dabble in neurosurgery.
 Y’know, why should people have to pay big bucks for a top doctor when I can fix their nervous system for free!”

 Wait, what?
 How is that okay?
 It’s not, is it?
 And the same holds true for voice actors who are willing to work for free or cheap for allegedly professional productions.
 Especially if the producers are expecting to profit off the back of your hard work, you should be compensated for your time as well.
 Your time and talents have value, just like a plumber or electrician.
 Don’t sell yourself short.

 The low-rate is thing is also a problem for the voice-over industry as a whole.
-Professional voice talent have earned the right to command market rates.
+Professional voice talent have earned the right to command industry-standard rates.
 Union scale or better for SAG-AFTRA union members, comparable non-union rates for others.
 But if a professional client can find someone on the internet willing to work for five bucks or even nothing, why would any clients want to pay professional actors with their much-higher market rates?
 On the flip side, if you as an amateur convince these clients that you’re only worth five bucks or even nothing, how will you convince them to pay you those much higher market rates once you turn pro?
 Good luck with that.

 Accepting low-budget work will ultimately hurt the voice-over industry as a whole, as a falling tide lowers all boats.
 It’s one thing to volunteer on an all-volunteer project such as a fandub (although the potential for copyright infringement and alienating a potential client raises its own questions), but if there’s any kind of a budget behind a project and you're contributing voicework, you should be a line-item on that budget.
 You should be paid, and ideally, higher than the single or double digits.
 That’s the nature of capitalism, I’m afraid.
 If you tried to open a store that gave everything away, your first day would likely be your last.